torres-alexis/GeneLab_Data_Processing/Amplicon/Illumina/Workflow_Documentation/SW_AmpIllumina-A/README.md

 **Running the workflow from the command line**

-While in the directory holding the Snakefile, config.yaml, and other workflow files that you downloaded in [step 2](#2-download-the-workflow-template-files), here is one example command of how to run the workflow:
+While in the `workflow_code/` directory containing the `Snakefile`, `config.yaml`, and other workflow files that you downloaded in [step 2](#2-download-the-workflow-template-files), here is one example command of how to run the workflow from the command line:

 ```bash
 snakemake --use-conda --conda-prefix ${CONDA_PREFIX}/envs -j 2 -p